-Despite the controversies surrounding this technology, the market for facial recognition systems (FRS) continues to grow1.
-Facial recognition applications are seen everywhere, from helping improve mental disorder diagnoses to finding fugitives.
-Developing and improving these systems requires facial data, which sometimes can be difficult to obtain due to security and privacy-related concerns of people.
+Despite the controversies surrounding this technology, the facial recognition systems (FRS) market continues to grow1 .
+Facial recognition applications are everywhere, from helping improve mental disorder diagnoses to finding fugitives.
+Developing and improving these systems requires facial data, which sometimes can be challenging to obtain due to security and privacy-related concerns of people.

-Choosing the right method is a crucial step in simplifying the facial recognition data collection process; therefore, we have curated this article to explain:
+Choosing the proper method is a crucial step in simplifying the facial recognition data collection process; therefore, we explained:

-• What data collection means for facial recognition systems
+- What does data collection mean for facial recognition systems

-• And our recommendations on how to select the right method for your project.
+- And our recommendations on how to select the proper method for your project.

 What does data collection mean for facial recognition systems?